Avast SecureLine VPN Review 2023: Is It Worth Buying?

 - 7.0 / 10

-A screenshot showing the Refund Request process on the Avast SecureLine VPN webpage.
+Screenshot showing the Refund Request process on the Avast SecureLine VPN webpage

 I got a refund in less than 5 days after applying on the website

 After submitting my refund request through Avast’s online form, I got a response in less than 2 hours.
 Avast refunded my money to my PayPal account the same day.
-Similarly, purchasing your account through the Google Play or Apple App store may complicate the process of getting a refund.
-If you buy an Avast SecureLine VPN subscription through these app stores, you need to reach out to the respective mobile store to get a refund.
+To get a refund for Avast SecureLine VPN purchased via Google Play or Apple App stores, contact the respective store.
 This process can delay how quickly you get your money or prevent you from getting that refund entirely.

 Avast SecureLine VPN offers the following plans